nuejs/nue/packages/nuejs.org/docs/settings.md

 ### inline_css
 Setting this to `true` inlines all CSS directly into the page to make it load faster.
 See [performance optimization](performance-optimization.html).

-### og
-Relative path to open graph image.
-Please also supply the [origin property](#origin) to turn this value into an absolute URL, which is the required format.

-### robots
-Value for "robots" meta property.
-Use "noindex" to exclude the page from search engines.

-### title
-The value of the `<title>` tag — the most important meta tag for SEO.
-By default, this is the value of the Markdown `# Level one title` if not explicitly defined.

 ### unlisted
 Do not include the page in content collections.